-Talking about option 1, you can do it manually if you only have less than 2 channels.
-But what if you have more than 3?
-Of course, it is a big NO. Let's see the difference between the 2nd and 3rd options.
+Talking about option #1, you can do it manually if you only have fewer than two channels.
+But what if you have more than three units?
+Of course, it is a big NO. Let's see the difference between the #2 and #3 options.

 iCal vs Channel Manager

 Before the invention of the channel manager, many hosts would prefer using iCal because it is free.
 However, since Channel Manager evolved around the world, many hosts see the benefits of using it.

 iCaliCal involves a simple process during the setup.
 However, it is not reliable if you manage more than three channels, and overbooking can still happen.
 There will also delay for the calendars to synchronized to each of the channels.
 For example, you use iCal connections to sync the calendar between Airbnb and Booking.com.
 During peak booking season, there is a high possibility of double booking due to the synchronization between both channels will take place around one hour or even more than that.
 You will also need to know that not all OTAs can support iCal.

 Channel ManagerChannel Manager is a system that helps to sync both calendars and room rates across all channels.
 Even though you will need to put some budget to have a Channel Manager, there is no doubt how Channel Manager is dominant nowadays.
 You don't have to worry about split inventory, and the best part is, you can list your property to as many as OTAs you want to reach more potential customers.

 Read also: Reasons Why You Should Invest in Channel Manager